kasir-barati/html-css/08-css/README.md

 > [!NOTE]
 >
-> Because we can link our styles to the HTML document then we do not feel compelled to change my markup just for visual reasons.
+> Because we can link our styles to the HTML document then we do not need to change our HTML document just for visual reasons.
+This is exactly what the CSS thesis meant where it says:
 >
 > > authors would get their fair share of influence over the presentation and would not feel compelled to use presentational HTML and other tricks.
 >